kaukabrizvi/s2n-tls/tests/regression/README.md

 ### resumption_benchmark.rs

 Benchmarks the performance of TLS session resumption.
 Only measures the cost of resuming a connection following an initial full handshake.
+### cleanup_connection.rs

+Sets up and performs an RSA handshake, only measuring the connection wipe.

 ## Contributing to s2n-tls